build-server-protocol/build-server-protocol/docs/bsp.md

 Similarly, the sbt build target for `M2` will have `M1` as the defined target and no parent.

 Clients can use this information to reconstruct the tree of sbt meta builds.
-The `parent` information can be defined from `definedTargets` but it's provided by the server to simplify the data processing on the client side.
+The `parent` information can be defined from `children` but it's provided by the server to simplify the data processing on the client side.

 ## Appendix